yasufum/spp-tmp/docs/guides/commands/secondary/spp_vf.rst

     # release worker 'NAME' from the role
     spp > vf SEC_ID; component stop NAME

-Here is some examples of assigning roles with ``component`` command.
+Here are some examples of assigning roles with ``component`` command.

 .. code-block:: console